Conserved quantities and integrability for massless spinning particles in general relativity: Conformal Killing--Yano tensors and hidden symmetries

 \subsubsection{Pleba\'nski--Demia\'nski spacetimes}

 Another relevant example of a type D metric is the more general Pleba\'nski--Demia\'nski family \cite{Plebanski:1976gy}.
 These are again solutions to the Einstein--Maxwell equations.
-Off-shell it is conformal to the Carter spacetime and the metric and vector potential are given by
+Off shell it is conformal to the Carter spacetime and the metric and vector potential are given by

 with $g^{\text{C}}$ and $A^{\text{C}}$ given in \cref{eq: Carter met,ACarter}.

 On imposing the Einstein--Maxwell equations, the metric functions now take the form